Skip to main content

 if (sendPacketB.packetId.interactionId == inworldPacket.packetId.interactionId) {

-// Handle end of response for sent messsage 'How are you?'
+// Handle end of response for sent message 'How are you?'

 }